Written by Our Support Sponsors:

 “I am 29 years old with three children, two girls and a boy.

-Early last year I developed pain on my left arm.
-I noticed that each morning it got worse and by the end of the third month I always woke up with a stiff neck and also a stiff right arm.
+Early last year, I developed some pain on my left arm.
+I noticed that each morning it got worse.
+By the end of the third month, I would wake up with a stiff neck and a stiff right arm.
 I thought this was due to childbearing and old age.
-With time the pain moved to my back.
-At times I had to walk crouched for a few hours before it straighten out.
-Being a tall woman this was quite difficult.
-I quit work and opted to stay at home.
+With time, the pain moved to my back.
+There were some days when I had to walk crouched for a few hours.
+Being a tall woman, this was quite difficult.
+I quit my job, and opted to stay at home.
+Six months after my pain had begun, I developed a pain in my lower abdomen.
+My husband insisted on taking me to a well-known private hospital in the Parklands.
+The doctor informed us that I had an ectopic pregnancy, which needed urgent operation.
+My woes begun in full force then.

-At the next clinic visit we found a different doctor whom I had a strong dislike for.
-I simply did not like her because she was young, beautiful, was always chewing gum and reading the newspaper.
-To make matters worse she had serious makeup like some fashion model.
-She did not fit my description or ideal of a serious doctor.
-Unfortunately our old doctor had gone away on a safari and I was in such pain that my prejudice could be forgotten for a while if only this doctor could make the pain go away.
-After a brief examination she called my husband aside and informed him that I had to be admitted immediately.
-I was rather reluctant after the last blunder but my husband said he was not taking me back home as the pain had now totally incapacitated me.
-I was not able to go to the bathroom without help or do anything else in the house.
-My legs were permanently locked in the fetal position and any attempt to straighten out resulted in excruciating pain and screaming.
+I was rather reluctant after the last medical blunder, but my husband said he was not taking me back home, as the pain had now totally incapacitated me.
+I was not able to go to the bathroom without help, or do anything else in the house.
+My legs were permanently locked in the fetal position, and any attempt to straighten out resulted in excruciating pain and screaming.
 That was the worst night of my life.
 I cried the whole night and kept ringing the bell for the nurses to give me strong painkillers.
-At midnight the nurses on night shift got fed up with my screaming and injected me with some medicine that made me go into a deep sleep.
+At midnight, the nurses on night shift got fed up with my screaming, and injected me with some medicine that made me go into a deep sleep.